Seeam2590/harvard_image_classification/README.md

 3. Create 4 folders named mh, wl, sc, jh in your base directory.
 4. In your anaconda terminal, to run the command

-"python image_generate.py --image data/train/X/ --output X"
+>> "python image_generate.py --image data/train/X/ --output X"

 5. Run the above line 4 times replacing 'X' in the command with mh, wl, sc, jh.
 6. Then CUT paste the folders with generated images into data/train_gen folder.
 You have successfully created augmented training data.
 7. Once again, create 4 folders named mh, wl, sc, jh in your base directory.
 8. In your anaconda terminal, to run the command

-"python image_generate.py --image data/train/X/ --output X"
+>> "python image_generate.py --image data/train/X/ --output X"

 9. Run the above line 4 times replacing 'X' in the command with mh, wl, sc, jh.
 10. Then CUT paste the folders with generated images into data/validation_gen folder.
 You have successfully created augmented validation data.
 11. Your final directory structure will look like this:

-Project_folder (has image_generate.py/neuro140_final.ipynb)
+Base_Directory (has image_generate.py/neuro140_final.ipynb)
 - data
   - train
     - mh